glynnbird/couchwarehouse/README.md

 - you need enough memory and hard disk space to store the entire database on your machine
 - conflicted document bodies are ignored
+- objects are flattened
+- arrays are stored as their JSON representation

 ## Using programmatically